Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 Making a Project
 ================

 Your next step is to create a project.
-For this tutorial, we will use the :term:`scaffold` named ``alchemy``, which generates an application that uses :term:`SQLAlchemy` and :term:`URL dispatch`.  :app:`Pyramid` supplies a variety of scaffolds to generate sample projects.
+For this tutorial we will use the :term:`scaffold` named ``alchemy`` which generates an application that uses :term:`SQLAlchemy` and :term:`URL dispatch`.

+:app:`Pyramid` supplies a variety of scaffolds to generate sample projects.
+We will use `pcreate`—a script that comes with Pyramid to quickly and easily generate scaffolds usually with a single command—to create the scaffold for our project.

+By passing in `alchemy` into the `pcreate` command, the script creates the files needed to use SQLAlchemy.
+By passing in our application name `tutorial`, the script inserts that application name into all the required files.
+For example, `pcreate` creates the ``initialize_tutorial_db`` in the ``pyramidtut/bin`` directory.

 The below instructions assume your current working directory is the "virtualenv" named "pyramidtut".